-Preparing for a successful registration and POS collection starts with building trust and exuding confidence.
-Associates should introduce themselves being sure to include their name, department, the goal of registration, and review of financial responsibility.
+Preparing for successful registration and POS collection starts with building trust and exuding confidence.
+Associates should introduce themselves, being sure to include their name, department, the goal of registration and review of financial responsibility.
 Give patients an opportunity to mentally process the financial impact, review the estimate, and ask questions.

 Consider these sample scripts: